-French Vocabulary – Working Out Posted by Tim Hildreth on Apr 28, 2020 in Culture, Language, Sports, Vocabulary
+French Vocabulary – Working Out Posted by Tim Hildreth on Apr 28, 2020 in Culture, Language, Vocabulary

 While some countries are starting to relax their stay at home orders, people living in others – including la France, l’Angleterre, and many parts of les États-Unis (including where I live) – are still trying to find ways to pass the time while confinés chez eux.
 Virtual tours are great for the mind, but what about the body?
 Pour ça, rien de mieux qu’un peu d’exercice (For that, nothing beats a little exercise).